E Co bites: What are the biggest challenges in obtaining funding?

-Watch our brand new, bite-sized and digestible video series, sharing our insights and experiences of designing low-carbon, climate-resilient development projects, across the globe.
+Watch our bite-sized and easily digestible video series, sharing our insights and experiences of designing low-carbon, climate-resilient development projects, across the globe.
 We discuss the who, where, what, why and hows behind successfully obtaining funding from major donors, including the Green Climate Fund (GCF) and Global Environment Facility (GEF).

 This is a tough question!
-There are a lot of challenges and they vary depending on the country, or the project sponsor, the accredited entity or the strategy in question.
-Generally speaking though, challenges may include trouble aligning project sponsor’s goals and local needs with the requirements of the finance source.
+There are a lot of challenges and they vary depending on the country, the project sponsor (or accredited entity) involved and the project strategy in question.
+Generally speaking though, challenges may include trouble aligning project sponsor’s goals and local needs with the requirements of the funding source.
+Another common issue is securing co-financing, which for the Green Climate fund has to be new and additional.
+Adaptation projects face this problem quite frequently as they often aren’t a funding priority and sometimes aren’t revenue generating.

 Continue the conversation